jessicarubinwilliams/order-pizza/README.md

 _Alternatively,_

-* _Direct your browser to a [live version on GitHub Pages.] (jessicarubinwilliams.github.io/island-resort-webpage/index.html)_
+* _Direct your browser to a [live version on GitHub Pages.](https://jessicarubinwilliams.github.io/order-pizza/index.html)_

 ## Tests